 As a result, the highest volume hydrogen applications (primarily as a chemical feedstock) have always employed an on-site hydrogen generation approach – making hydrogen as it is needed, to avoid the need for hydrogen storage.

-Proton’s breakthrough is to make the on-site hydrogen generation approach cost-effective at small and medium scale, and for more challenging load patterns.
+Nel’s breakthrough is to make the on-site hydrogen generation approach cost-effective at small and medium scale, and for more challenging load patterns.

-Proton OnSite's hydrogen generators use Proton Exchange Membrane technology, offering high purity and variable-rate hydrogen production.
+Nel's hydrogen generators use Proton Exchange Membrane technology, offering high purity and variable-rate hydrogen production.

 The hydrocarbon-based hydrogen generation technology used to supply hydrogen as a chemical feedstock is well-suited to very large, constant use, relatively low purity hydrogen needs on a large site with specialty employees dedicated only to the hydrogen generation unit.